Welcome to your liquid syllabus!

-This site is provided as a resource to prepare you for a successful start to our fully online asynchronous course.
-It's not intended to be a comprehensive syllabus – you'll find that hyperlinked below.
+This site is provided as a resource to prepare you for a successful start to our fully online synchronous course.
+It’s not intended to be a comprehensive syllabus – you’ll find that hyperlinked below.
 These are just the highlights.

-Watch a greeting from Dr. Poffenroth
+Watch a greeting from Ins.
+Poffenroth

 “There is always light.
 If only we’re brave enough to see it.
 If only we’re brave enough to be it.”